Nancypatel1103/ComplianceClient/Multiwan/multiwan.md

    - Ping timeout:- If the ping is not received in 2 seconds then the timeout will occur.
    - Metrics:- 2
    - Weight:- 2
-   -enabled :- click on
+   - enabled:- click on

    ![image-7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/88e3b8f5-a78b-435e-bd71-f8391db467d8)

    ![image-8](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8c067dad-9a9b-4ae4-b490-f1e45e87a6a9)

-7. Then go to Luci go to **MultiWAN Manager** and click on Member tab.
+10. Then go to Luci go to **MultiWAN Manager** and click on Member tab.
 If you go to the **Member** tab, you will be shown two members that have been created in the cloud.
 Here the value of Metrics will be less.
 Its priority will be first.
 Metrics means route path.
    - Name: eth1_m1_w1
    - Interface: eth1
    - Metrics: 1
    - Weight: 1
 ` Note:- Members are profiles attaching a metric and weight to an MWAN interface.
-Names may contain characters A-Z, a-z, 0-9, _ and no spaces.
+Names may contain characters A-Z, a-z, 0-9, _, and no spaces.
 Members may not share the same name as configured interfaces, policies, or rules.`

      ![image-9](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/673869d8-1b1e-41ba-911c-bfc6dcc6c704)

-8. Next go to the **Policies** tab.
+11. Next go to the **Policies** tab.
 There you will see failover policies.
 When a **CE** is closed with the help of policies, it automatically converts to its other CE.
 It is shown in the policies.

    ![image-10](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/65805448-aabb-4222-8fcb-bba10a1797d4)

-9. Then navigate to the **Rules** tab.
+12. Then navigate to the **Rules** tab.
 There you will find the rules.
-In the rules, its **name, protocol, source address, source port, destination address, destination port and policy assigned** will be found, which specifies the rules.
+In the rules, its **name, protocol, source address, source port, destination address, destination port, and policy assigned** will be found, which specifies the rules.
 And will use the traffic in a specific way.

     ![image-11](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1e5daffc-754d-4fd4-be9f-31be8bfd23d0)